 The technical limitations of the Kinetoscope were daunting, especially considering the length of a prize fight.
 The Kinetoscope could only hold a negative of 50 feet, too short to record an entire fight.

-Rector was able to come up with new Kinetoscope technology that allowed them to flim longer and longer segments of the fight.
-They then set up the kinetoscopes in a parlor to which patrons could come and view segments of the fight on a series of scopes screens.
+Rector was able to come up with new Kinetoscope technology that allowed them to flim longer and longer segments.
+They then set up the kinetoscopes in a parlor to which patrons could come to view portions of the fight on a series of scope screens.

 However, it wasn’t long before the public lost their taste for peep shows and prize fights.
-As business trickled off, they began to seek new ways of making movies and showing them.
+As business trickled off, they sought new ways of making movies and showing them.

 “You see, if we could project that picture on a sheet, like the stereoptican slides, there’d be a fortune in it.
 Can we do it?” asked Otway Latham.